nav-solutions/.github/profile/README.md

 RTK-rs is a set of GNSS oriented tools and libraries.
 The core libraries are written in pure Rust.

-Join [our Discord channel](https://discord.gg/mnZx9VB7) for FAQ, the latest news and more learning material.
+Join the [Discord channel](https://discord.gg/aVxH9GpvxN) for FAQ, the latest news, posts and learning material.

 ## Framework